nuremics/nuremics/README.md

   }
 ```

-Output data are typically expressed as `Path` objects as well, corresponding to files or folders written to disk during the execution of the process.
+Output data are typically expressed as `Path` objects as well, corresponding to files or folders written to disk during the execution of the **process item**.

 ```mermaid
 erDiagram